 - Choose healthy foods, such as dairy products, vegetables, nuts, legumes, fruits (less sugary ones), and whole grains.

-- Drink coffee and take vitamin C supplements (may help some people).
+- Coffee and vitamin C supplements (may help some people).

 Proper treatment of acute attacks and lowering uric acid to a level less than 6 mg/dL allows people to live a normal life.
 However, the acute form of the disease may progress to chronic gout if the high uric acid is not treated adequately.

 Complications may include:

 - Kidney stones.